MukeshG-max/docker-wordpress-mysql/README.md

-# 🐳 Day 11 — WordPress + MySQL with Docker Compose
+# WordPress + MySQL with Docker Compose

 A fully containerized WordPress site backed by MySQL, deployed using Docker Compose.
 Built as part of my **30-day Docker learning journey**.